IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 >TIP: For a smooth transition, create the new stack first.
 After the new stack is bootstrapped and ready to serve, delete the old stack.
 If you are using a load balancer, first get the new instances up and running and then convert the DNS name from the previous one to the new one.

 ## Logs
+Use the following sections to help you make the best use of your lots.

 ### Where to read logs
-To access the logs, the participants need to ssh into the EC2 instance and access the logs.

-The logs are located at `/var/logs/` .
-The logs are in the format of `operator.log-<timestamp rotated>` .
+To access the logs, ssh into the EC2 instance.
+The logs are located at `/var/logs/` and are in the format `operator.log-<timestamp rotated>`.

 ### Default log settings
+In our system, we utilize syslog-ng for log generation and employ logrotate with cron jobs to manage log rotation, preventing excessive log size.
+In the following sections, we will outline our default settings and the reasons behind them, as well as provide guidance on customizing the log rotation configuration to meet your specific requirements.

 #### logrotate config
-- After deploying the operator instance, the default log rotation settings will be applied:
+- When the operator instance has been deployed, the default log rotation settings are applied:
-    - 30 rotations of logs will be kept
-    - Normally if no abnormal logs, it should be equivalent to 30 days' worth of logs as it will be rotated daily
+    - Logs are rotated daily and 30 log entries are kept, so the log history is equivalent to 30 days of data if the log entries are not abnormally large.
-    - If abnormality is encountered and the log size increased abnormally, the log will be rotated once it reaches 30MB
+    - If log entries are very large, and the log size reaches 30 MB within a 24-hour period, the log is rotated at that point.
-- The default logrotate settings is below (defined in /etc/logrotate.d/uid2operator.conf ):
+- The following are the default logrotate settings, defined in `/etc/logrotate.d/uid2operator.conf`:
 ```
 /var/log/operator.log*
 {